HackYourFuture-CPH/teacher-curriculum/readme.md

 This repo serves as the curriculum for what the mentors should go through in order to become a certified HackYourFuture teacher™

 ## Curriculum

 The curriculum does not need to be followed in a specific order but can be completed when there is time

 SHOULD WE HAVE A CATEGORY ONLY CALLED MENTORING STUDENTS???
+- by mentoring you mean longer-term support of individual students? this could be a separate module

 ![Teacher curriculum overview](teacher-curriculum-overview.png)